 \section{Summary and prospect}

-In this paper, we consider the $\TT$ deformation on multi-QM system.
-Given a solution of the original theory, we can find a solution of the deformed theory, which is related to the original solution by rescaling the time.
-Motivated by the rescaling, we introduce the dynamical tetrad acting as $1$-dimensional gravity.
-By integrating out the dynamical tetrad, we can obtain the deformed action.
-The $\TT$ deformation on multi-scalars theory follows a similar form.
+In this study, we reformulate the $\TT$ deformation of multiple systems in the (0+1) dimension in terms of the dynamical coordinate transformation, which originated from 2D $\TT$ deformation of quantum field theories \cite{Dubovsky:2018bmo,Dubovsky:2017cnj, Cardy:2018sdv,Conti:2018tca}.
+In 2D $\TT$ deformation, the deformed quantum field theory is equivalent to the seed theory coupling with 2D massive gravity.
+We generalize the philosophy to a (0+1) dimension quantum mechanic system.
+By using the known fact of $\TT$ deformed SYK model \cite{Gross:2019uxi}, we obtain the so-called 1D massive gravity formalism and then obtain the Hamiltonian for $\TT$ deformation of multiple systems in the (0+1) dimension.
+It has been confirmed that it is equivalent to the $\TT$ deformation by flow equation in 2D deformed quantum field theory.
+Given a solution of the original theory, we can find an explanation of the deformed theory related to the original resolution by time rescaling.
+Motivated by this rescaling, we introduce the dynamical tetrad acting as one-dimensional gravity.
+By integrating the dynamical tetrad, we can obtain the deformed action.
+The $\TT$ deformation of multiscalar theory follows a similar form.

-The $\TT$ deformation on bi-QM system effectively couples the two local systems with each other.
-We further consider the TFD states on the bi-QM system.
-The signal injected into one system at a time can comes out from the other system at the reverse time.
-The time of best regenesis scales as $\beta^2/\lambda$ in conformal QM.
-In the SYK model, our analytical result at the large-$q$ limit is close to the result from exact diagonalization.
-For the theory satisfying ETH, we find that the regenesis mainly depends on the bandwidth of the operator carrying the signal in the energy basis.
+The $\TT$ deformation of bi-systems effectively couples the local systems.
+We further consider the TFD states on the bi-system.
+The signals injected into one system at a particular time can appear from the other at the reversal time.
+The time of best traversal scales is $\beta^2/\lambda$ in conformal QM.
+In the SYK model, our analytical result at the large-$q$ limit was close to the result obtained from exact diagonalization.
+For the theory satisfying ETH, we find that the traversal is dependent mainly on the bandwidth of the operator carrying the signal.

-Finally, we study such $\TT$ deformation on two-sited Schwarzian action which describes the leading non-conformal dynamics of the eternal black hole in JT gravity.
-We obtain the deformed Lagrange and find that the deformed solution is an external black hole with rescaled time, whose two boundaries are space-like separated.
-It shows that the regenesis found in bi-QM system is not associated with the causal structure of a semi-classical wormhole.
+Finally, we study such $\TT$ deformation on two-sited Schwarzian action, which describes the leading nonconformal dynamics of the eternal black hole in JT gravity.
+We obtain the deformed Lagrangian and find that the deformed solution is an external black hole with rescaled time, whose two boundaries are spacelike separated.
+It shows that the regenesis found in the bi-QM system is not associated with the causal structure of a semiclassical wormhole.